ISE-Neutrino/api-testing/docs/load-test.md

 The summary report of the test script includes:

-- Summary statistics about each built-in and custom metric (e.g. mean, median, p95, etc);
+- Summary statistics about each built-in and custom metric (e.g. mean, median, p95, etc)
-- A list of the test's groups and scenarios;
+- A list of the test's groups and scenarios
-- The pass/fail results of the test's thresholds and checks.
+- The pass/fail results of the test's thresholds and checks

 *The follow image shows the test results for the addCustomer endpoint.*